 - Vesting.
 Following the discussion above, decide on a vesting period (3-5 years) and define what happens if the employee leaves early and in case of an early exit.

 - Expiration date.
 When shall the employee have the possibility to buy shares?
-This is up to you to decide but should be between 3 and 10 years to take advantage of the new law, and not before all options are vested.
+This is up to you to decide but should be between 3 and 10 years to take advantage of the new legislation, and not before all options are vested.
 To keep things simple, if you plan to create more stock options soon, you can set the expiry date to about one year after the vesting period ends.
 If you create more options within a year, they can have the same expiry date so all employees finally buy shares at the same day.

 Also, you can use a long open window (e.g. 4-10 years) but remember that in order to benefit from the lower taxes, it’s not enough for the employee to notify the company of his/her intention to buy shares within 10 years, but the actual shares must be issued to the employee within 10 years.
 Typically, this will happen at the company’s next annual general meeting.
 In practice, the employee should therefore notify the company within 8-9 years, so there is plenty of time for an annual general meeting before the 10 year deadline is met.

 - Strike price.
 This is the share price that the employee has to pay if exercising the stock option, i.e. buying a new share.
 This is also completely up to you.
 Most companies probably set this as low as possible, i.e. the shares are basically free.
-However, when buying newly issued shares from a company, the legally lowest price to pay is the nominal value (Swedish: kvotvärde) which is defined as the company’s share capital (often SEK 50k) divided by the number of shares in the company, so it’s a really small amount.
+However, when buying newly issued shares from a company, the legally lowest price to pay is the nominal value (Swedish: kvotvärde) which is defined as the company’s share capital (often SEK 25k or 50k) divided by the number of shares in the company, so it’s a really small amount.

 Note: If the employee is, or becomes, a tax subject in another country, the tax rules of that country applies to the employee’s stock options.
 Some countries (including the U.S.) have less favorable tax laws for stock options and may require the strike price to be at least the fair market value as of the signing date.
 So, for example, if an employee is an American citizen or if one of your employees may move abroad while owning the stock options, you should talk to an international tax expert and perhaps set the strike price to the fair market value, as well as change some other terms of the stock option agreement.
 If you’re confident that the employee will only be a Swedish tax subject and live and work in Sweden until the stock options are exercised, you can probably leave the strike at nominal value.